transcom/mymove-docs/docs/dev/tools/docusaurus.md

 This should take you to the edit screen in GitHub for this particular markdown file.
 In this screen, you can edit the page however you please (the section after this goes through some [common edits](#common-edits)), and then preview your changes using the "**Preview**" tab at the top of the text box.
 Note there are some quirks about previewing your work in GitHub:

 * Embedded images will not be shown in GitHub, but you will see them in the Docusaurus site.
-* The front matter will be visible at the top of the page in GitHub, but this will not show up in Docusaurus.
+* The frontmatter will be visible at the top of the page in GitHub, but this will not show up in Docusaurus.

 ![Preview the page](/img/docusaurus/preview_page.png)

 You can also rename a file in GitHub.
-Keep in mind that this filename will be in the url for that page (unless otherwise specified in the front matter), so it should be lowercase and separated by hyphens (also known as `kebab-case`).
+Keep in mind that this filename will be in the url for that page (unless otherwise specified in the frontmatter), so it should be lowercase and separated by hyphens (also known as `kebab-case`).

 ![Edit a filename](/img/docusaurus/edit_filename.png)